ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/it/WRITING_ITS.md

 ## Naming

-The project directory name should summarise what the test is for, starting with a GitHub issue number if relevant.
+The project directory name should summarize what the test is for, starting with a GitHub issue number if relevant.

 The `artifactId` of the project should be the directory name.
 This ensures that each test is isolated.

 The local repository can be found in the `target/it-repo` directory.

 ## Skipping tests conditionally

 If there are certain conditions where the test should not run, you can create a script within the test directory named `selector.groovy`.
 In this script, you can write logic and return `true` or `false`, where the former allows the test to run, and the latter results in it being skipped.

 Omitting this script will result in the test always being run.